71st (South African) Siege Battery, Royal Garrison Artillery: Hundred Days Offensive

 The Germans resumed their retreat on 15 October, and I Corps crossed the Haute Deûle canal under protection from the guns.
 Two guns went up to the canal bank, and as soon as a pontoon bridge was completed, these two guns crossed into Carvin on the morning of 17 October, being the first siege guns of the corps to get over.
 However, the battery was unable to fire for several days, the enemy having retreated out of range, destroying the roads and bridges behind them.
 Over a period of seven days the battery worked its four guns up, the FWD gun tractors hauling them cross-country into position.
 On 26 October the battery went into action near Lesdain, where it was joined on 3 November by the section from I Corps School.
 The Germans were lining the Escaut Canal some 2700 yd away.
 The battery carried out a great deal of CB work against the hostile batteries, which were particularly active just before the Germans withdrew on the night of 7/8 November.
 The battery fired its last salvo the following morning.
 It was unable to follow until the canal had been bridged.
 On the morning of 9 November a reconnaissance party from the battery went out looking for suitable gun positions and found itself in front of the advancing infantry, as the first Allied troops seen in some of the liberated villages.
-Hostilities ended when the Armistice with Germany came into force on 11 November.Edmonds & Maxwell-Hyslop, 1918, Vol V, pp. 404–8, 420, 538–9.
+Hostilities ended when the Armistice with Germany came into force on 11 November.

 The South African Heavy Artillery was demobilised after the Armistice.
 During the war 71st (SA) Siege Bty had suffered 277 casualties, including 26 deaths.
 A large number of the casualties were the result of mustard gas and many were able to return to the front after treatment.